reducecombine/rehardened/README.md

 At least not in your source-paths/refresh-paths; author instead a library similar to the ones mentioned above.

+Else, those functions could get lost after a bad refresh, and you wouldn't be able to automatically recover from that situation.

 ### Use a reset/reload snippet that requires zero context or state (loaded code, current ns, etc)

 Normally your IDE can be assigned a keyboard shortcut to a custom reload command.